Avergrove/avergroves-learning-notes/docs/tetris/9-0_stacking.md

 ### Natural donation:
 Basically cover the well with any piece, really.

 To keep it simple, try donating just TSDs.
-This means any piece that is 2 tile tall is fair-play for covering the well up.
+This means any piece that is 1/2 tile tall is fair-play for covering the well up.
 (S/Z/O and J/Ls on its side)
-Using 3 pieces will leave a residue at the well and require you to do a TST or two t-spins in a row.
+Using 3 pieces will leave a residue at the well and require you to do a TST or two t-spins in a row, both are a long commitment before you can quad downstack.

 ### Kaidan
 You will see this EXTREMELY often.
 It's also easy to identify!
 Kaidan means stairs, so just look for stairs and slap an S